Usage and Billing

 Example

-You may receive multiple invoices in a single month if your usage is high.
+After the invoice is created, usage tracking resets and continues accumulating toward the next threshold or month-end.
+You may receive multiple invoices in a single billing period if your usage is high.

 Monitoring usage